ankit-mehrotra/TVMazeApp/README.md

 ## Functionality

-On Initial load the Movie List will appear blank and as user types in the search box grid will appear.
+On Initial load the Movie List will appear blank and as user types in the search box Movie List will appear if API has search result for it.\
+If the API fails for some reason, the text will appear "An error Occurred while processing your request".\
-The user has option to Add an movie to Table using Add button On clicking of a Image of Movie List , the user is navigated to new url.
+The user has option to Add an movie to Table using Add button\
+On clicking of a Image of Movie List , the user is navigated to new url.\
-On hovering of any Movie List item the name of movie and Genre is shown to user.
+On hovering of any Movie List item the name of movie and Genre is shown to user.\
-Once a movie is added to the table it cannot be re-added Table Grid has functionality to delete a particular row on click of delete button.
+Once a movie is added to the table it cannot be re-added\
+Table Grid has functionality to delete a particular row on click of delete button.\

 ## Available Scripts